hanjos/conditio-java/README.md

 A condition system, like the one in Common Lisp, provides a more general solution by splitting responsibilities in _three_ parts: _signalling_ the condition, _handling_ it, and _restarting_ execution.
 The call stack is unwound only if that was the handling strategy chosen; it doesn't have to be.
 This enables novel recovery strategies and protocols, and can be used for things other than error handling.

-[Beyond Exception Handling: Conditions and Restarts][beh-cl], chapter 19 of Peter Seibel's [Practical Common Lisp][pract-cl], informs much of the descriptions (as one can plainly see; I hope he doesn't mind :), terminology and tests.
+[Beyond Exception Handling: Conditions and Restarts][beh-cl], chapter 19 of Peter Seibel's [Practical Common Lisp][pract-cl], informs much of the descriptions (as one can plainly see; I hope he doesn't mind :grin:), terminology and tests.

 ## Why

-Although Common Lisp and atleast [some](https://github.com/clojureman/special) [Clojure](https://github.com/pangloss/pure-conditioning) [libraries](https://github.com/bwo/conditions) use dynamic variables, Java has nothing of the sort.
+Although Common Lisp and at least [some](https://github.com/clojureman/special) [Clojure](https://github.com/pangloss/pure-conditioning) [libraries](https://github.com/bwo/conditions) use dynamic variables, Java has nothing of the sort.
 But it occurred to me one day that Java's [`try-with-resources`](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) would be enough for a simple condition/restart system.
-So I gave it a shot :)
+So I gave it a shot :shrug:

 ## How